BatesBaily-FS/wdv-blog/static/media/postFour.9cde370436b2c70e6ff2.md

-# The Future of Web Development: Trends to Watch
+# The Future of Web Development : Trends to Watch

 Web development is constanly evolving, with new trends and technolgies shaping the landscape.
 This guide highlights the key trends to watch in the future of web development.